YubicoLabs/secure-software-supply-chain-guide/docs/docs/mitigation.md

 ### Commit signing

 Commit protection is important as it allows you to verify that the code added to a repository is coming from a trusted source.
-It is possible to make a commit seem as if it came from someone else by just changing the name and email details in your `git.config` file.
+It is possible to impersonate a user by making a commit seem as if it came from someone else by just changing the name and email details in your `git.config` file.
 In the eyes of git this isn't a problem as the metadata sent with a commit is not meant to act as a form of authentication.
 In the case of GitHub, you wouldn't be able to push code to another user's GitHub account, this would require authentication.
 Regardless, even with account protection you would want some form of git signing to combat:

-1. Commits coming from a compromised account
+1. Commits coming from a compromised or impersonated account
 2. Commits coming from a machine where your signing key is not present

 The YubiKey is able to generate cryptographic keys that are capable of signing commits.
 This ensures that any commit that is entering your codebase is coming from a legitimate user who has possession of the security key with the signing key present.